 Type IAIN Variation

-Should be submitted immediately, within a maximum of 14 days after implementation.
+It should be submitted within 14 days after implementation.
 Note that it is possible to group IA with IAIN variations as follows:

-Type IA/IAIN can also be grouped with other variations like Type IB and Type II.
+• Type IA/IAIN can also be grouped with Type IB and Type II variations.
 Such grouped submissions will follow the review timeline of the highest variation in the group.

 Type IB